 The imagery could not be clearer.
 When dealing with a brand new month, the new heavens and earth follow the same pattern as the "new things", starting from before they spring forth into the physical world!
 At a minimum this "strong suggestion" demands that said definition be taken into serious consideration rather than just cast aside for some visible crescent!

-Finally, notice Yahweh didn't say, "The new month begins when you actually sight the new moon"; He said, "The FIRST DAY of the month".
+Finally, notice YHWH never said, "The new month begins when you actually sight the crescent"; He said, "The FIRST DAY of the month".
 That does not tell us how to establish the first day!
 We all know the 1st day of the month because a proper calendar has determined it, in proper relation to the Moon.

-Yahweh says the sun, moon, and stars are for "signs, seasons, days, and years".
-(Genesis 1:14).
-And he said the sun (larger light) and the moon (smaller) light were to rule over the day and night.
-(Genesis 1:16-17).
+YHWH says the sun, moon, and stars are for "signs, seasons, days, and years" (Genesis 1:14).
+And he said the sun (larger light) and the moon (smaller) light were to rule over the day and night (Genesis 1:16-17).
 Notice He never said the "sighting" of moon determined the precise beginning of the month!
 It is a sign of the new month, yes, but so is the complete absence of the moon a sign!
 The moon is not and should not be elevated to a role for which it was not created.

 The bottom line is: YHWH doesn't want us bickering over these things; He simply wants us to obey the command to keep His Feasts!
 We'll know who was right and who was wrong about the timing of the feasts once we're out of our "earth suits."
 Nowhere are we told that we will not be allowed into Heaven if we failed to keep His feasts perfectly!